translationalneuromodeling/tapas/mpdcm/README.md

  ./configure --with-cuda=/cluster/apps/cuda/4.2.9/

+mpdcm compiles by default in single precision float numbers.
+Double precision compilation is possible, but there is only a small difference in performance.

 ## Initilization

-Simply execute the file on the top folder startup()i
+Simply execute the file on the top folder:

+ >>startup()

 ## Available routines